duleorlovic/blog/_posts/2016-09-13-ubuntu-working-environment.markdown

 HERE_DOC
 ~~~

-* [chrome scrambled](https://code.google.com/p/chromium/issues/detail?id=375957) can be solved with `sudo amdconfig --initial`
-* chrome flickers on resize [link](http://askubuntu.com/questions/279088/google-chrome-flickering) solution is to disable (uncheck) **Use hardware acceleration when available** in System Settings -> Show Advanced -> (at bottom, search for this option) (or `--disable-gpu` in `/usr/share/applications/chromium-browser.desktop`).
-I try to disable only composition `--blacklist-accelerated-compositing` but still is enabled.
-Check that features is software only on <chrome://gpu/>.

 * Simple scan scanner for HP LasetJet MF1212nf MFP does not work if you add
   printer from gui.
 Better is to use: